 Performing all these strategies and functions yourself would come close to a temporal disaster.
 Luckily, there are plenty of cutting-edge BI tools ranging from well-known companies like Microsoft or IBM to lesser known but still powerful ones.
 Businesses integrating one of these tools can benefit from:

-The input of external data is not only a valuable tool for the interpretation of changes in the company but also a particularly important factor for forecasting.
-Often it is unexpected influences that cause movements in the market and thus also in one’s own company.
-Therefore, it is crucial to have the most comprehensive package of data available.
+The input of external data such as media content is not only valuable for the interpretation of changes within a company but also a particularly important factor for forecasting.
+Often, it is unexpected influences that cause movements in the market and thus also in one’s own company.
+Therefore, it is crucial to have the most accurate, comprehensive and reliable set of data available.